 The shortlisting date is Thursday 4th February 2021

-Interviews will be held on Wednesday 24th February 2021
+DUE TO THE CURRENT LOCKDOWN Interviews will now be held on Wednesday 24th March 2021

 If you require any further information please do not hesitate to contact Archdeacon Jonathan Gough, Tel: 01423 866717, Email: email@example.com